Think back to the day you planted your Arbor Day beauty.

 Mulch is just what new trees need to retain moisture, control soil temperature and ward off weeds.

 You want to avoid piling on too much mulch, though.
-Known as volcano mulching, this creates a cool, damp environment, which can attract fungi, pests and diseases.
+Known as volcano mulching, this creates a cool, damp environment, which can attract fungi, pests, and diseases.
 All of these factors stress out your new tree.

 Instead, mulch your trees the right way!
-Begin by choosing the best mulch for trees… organic mulch.
+Begin by choosing the best mulch for trees… organic whole-tree mulch.

 Significantly trimming trees in the middle of the growing season can limit their growth potential next year.

 At Davey, our experts use Arbor Green PRO® and Arbor Green Xtra plus B (depending on the region) to keep trees nourished each year.
 The fertilizers are designed to slowly release nutrients uniformly over time, regardless of when they're applied.
 Our goal is to always make sure your tree has enough nutrients to keep on growing.
+Slow-release fertilizer applied in the spring or fall will avoid damage which may be caused by the application of quick-release fertilizer.